Rolakamin/E-Commerce-Data-Analysis/README.md

 WHERE Description LIKE '%?%' OR Description = 'Blanks';
 ```

+This query identified **24 unique descriptions** that were flagged as problematic.

 Thereafter, all identified invalid or missing descriptions were replaced with 'Unknown' to maintain consistency in the dataset.

 ```sql